wbur/lunchbox/README.md

 - [Davis Shaver](https://github.com/davisshaver)

-## HOW TO DEPLOY FOR WBUR
+## Adding Waterbug Logos for WBUR

+This fork handles logos as base64 encoded strings rather than inline images.
+This is due to how CORS works with `<canvas>`.
+For new logos or changes to logos for Waterbug, use an online tool such as [b64.io](http://b64.io/) to generate the base64 string and replace the `whitePath` or `blackPath` values in `waterbug-config.js`.

+## Inlining html files

+To deploy to tools.wbur.org, you must generate a single inline html file.

+* Make sure you have [inliner](https://github.com/remy/inliner) installed: `npm install inliner -g`

-* To compile, run 'fab render'.
-Files will be in /www/quotable/index.html, /www/factlist/index.html and www/waterbug/index.html
+* Next, compile the latest changes by running 'fab render'.
+Files will be in /www/quotable/index.html, /www/factlist/index.html and www/waterbug/index.html.

-* Get [inliner](https://github.com/remy/inliner) `npm install inliner`

 * Generate the single-file inliner version and overwrite the API's version of quotable: